Office 15: 5 Things We Want to See

-Microsoft has said little so far about Office 15, the codename for the successor to the current Office 2010, but t0day, all will likely be revealed.
+Microsoft has said little so far about Office 15, the codename for the successor to the current Office 2010, but on Monday, all will likely be revealed.

-In the meantime, we can at least speculate on the features we'd like to see in the next version of Microsoft's productivity suite, drawing on some rumours and leaked details we've seen so far.
+In the meantime, we can at least speculate on the features we'd like to see in the next version of Microsoft's productivity suite, drawing on some of the rumors and leaked details we've seen so far.
 Here are five things we'd like to see in Microsoft Office 15:

 Now that widescreen displays are the norm, Microsoft Office should make use of the extra space in the margins.
 Instead of cluttering the top of the screen with a "Ribbon" of menu options, Office 15 should let users display the Ribbon as a vertical sidebar, so it won't get in the way of the actual document.

 Office 15 is likely to feature deep SkyDrive integration, letting users save their documents online for access anywhere, but it's unclear how automated this process will be.
 Instead of requiring users to save their documents to a SkyDrive folder on their desktops, it'd be nice if Office 15 could automatically sync all documents online, so users would never have to worry about where they're saving to.